There’s one big difference between cell phones and cell towers.

 - Gastrointestinal problems

-For a comprehensive list of symptoms resulting from cell phone tower type radiation exposures see this article.
+For a comprehensive list of symptoms resulting from cell phone tower type radiation exposures see my previous article.

 Research On Cell Phone Tower Radiation Health Risks